Data extracted: 20 November 2025.

 New COICOP classification

-Entering into force on 1 September 2024, EU regulation 2023/734 amending the European system of regional and national accounts (ESA 2010) required that the data transmitted to Eurostat on household final consumption expenditure by purpose should be according to the COICOP 2018 classification.
-The majority of EU countries implemented the new version of the classification already, but the Commission has granted derogations to 11 EU countries (Bulgaria, Greece, Croatia, Cyprus, Lithuania, Luxembourg, Poland, Portugal, Romania, Slovakia and Finland) for implementation until September 2027.
-Despite existing derogations, some countries have already started to transmit data according to COICOP 2018.
+Entered into force on 1 September 2024, EU regulation 2024/734 amending the European system of regional and national accounts (ESA 2010) required that the data transmitted to Eurostat on household final consumption expenditure by purpose should be according to the COICOP 2018 classification.
+The majority of EU countries have implemented the new version of the classification, with the exception of Bulgaria, Lithuania, which has implemented COICOP 2018 only from 2020 onwards, and Luxembourg, which has implemented the new classification only in current prices.
 To ensure coherence and comparability of all input data for the estimates of European aggregates, Eurostat has estimated according to the COICOP 2018 classification the data of countries that transmitted their data according to the COICOP 1999 classification.
 These estimates of national data have been included in the European aggregates, but not published in the Eurostat database.

 Source data for tables and graphs